10 questions to Balanced Scorecard Expert James Creelman, independent Balanced Scorecard consultant and author

 8. The practical implementation is always as important as the theory itself.
 There are a lot of ways to implement BSC from simple Excel files to software, web-based services and full integration with company business system.
 What do you think is the best implementation strategy in terms of quality/price?
 What type of tools would you use to do implementation?

 Start with office tools, etc. After a year or so, migrate to a scorecard automation tool.

 Automation enables a company to get the best out of the scorecard – progress tracking and reporting, best practice sharing, etc.

 Keep it simple.
 Understand the importance of strategy maps and that the maps should comprise objectives and not initiatives.
 Also people will only buy-in to the idea if they can see how it will make their job easier – if it’s just one more thing to do then they will resist: and rightly do.
-Also remember that the scorecard is not a measurement system – this is the biggest mistake that companies make and stop them securing the real benefits of the approach – which is around step-change, breakthrough performance improvement.
+Also remember that the scorecard is not a measurement system – this is the biggest mistake that companies make and it stops them from securing the real benefits of the approach – which is around step-change, and breakthrough performance improvement.

 10. Thank you very much for your answers.
 I think our readers would like to know more about your company and service you provide.
 If possible share also your detailed experience with Balanced Scorecard here.

-Have written 20 management books/reports, eight of which are on the Balanced Scorecard.
+I have written 20 management books/reports, eight of which are on the Balanced Scorecard.
 I have three new scorecard books due for publication this year.
 I run workshops and conduct consulting assignments for companies throughout the word: two companies that I have advised have received Balanced Scorecard Hall of Fame awards from Dr Kaplan and Norton.